 BattlePass UI Design

-Small wins, steady progress, and that sense of always moving forward — the core of any good reward system.
+Small wins, steady progress, and that sense of always moving forward.
+It’s the core of any good reward system.
 It’s not always flashy, but it works.
 Keeps you dialed in, chasing the next unlock before you even realize it.

 Focus